-- Founder: No founder; Shinto is a term which merely distinguishes the Japanese traditions from the Way of Buddha or the Teaching of Confucious.
-Consequently, the word does not simply refer to a religious faith or a religious way of life, but to Japanese attitudes, ideas, and ways of doing things. - Sacred Writings: No written canon, and therefore there is no organized, clearly defined body of doctrine or unified, systemized code of behavior (ecclectic).
-Kojiki, Nihon Shoki, Kogoshui, Manyoshu,
+No founder; Shinto is a term which merely distinguishes the Japanese traditions from the Way of Buddha or the Teaching of Confucious.
+Consequently, the word does not simply refer to a religious faith or a religious way of life, but to Japanese attitudes, ideas, and ways of doing things.

+Sacred Writings:

+No written canon, and therefore there is no organized, clearly defined body of doctrine or unified, systemized code of behavior (ecclectic).

-Engishiki (not canons Shintos bound by).
+Kojiki, Nihon Shoki, Kogoshui, Manyoshu, Engishiki (not canons Shintos bound by).

-Beliefs About:
+Beliefs About.

-God:
+God-

-The Kami are spiritual beings of today, mythological entities of ancient times, natural phenomena (including both animate and inanimate things), physical objects of worship or ancestral spirits (lack of definiteness in the term).
+The Kami are spiritual beings of today , mythological entities of ancient times. phenomena (including natural animate and inanimate things), physical objects of worship or ancestral spirits (lack of definiteness in the term).

-Japanese Emperors are descendants of the sun-goddess.
+Japanese Emperors are descendants of the

+sun-goddess.

+Sin

-- Sin: "Goodness" and "badness" not determined by measurement against any clearly defined standard or moral code; no absolutes; while man is basically good his behavior should be in keeping with the mores of the community; - Salvation: Worship centers around the Shinto shrine and consists of four elements: purification, offering, prayer, and sacred meal.
+"Goodness" and "badness" not determined by measurement against any clearly defined standard or moral code; no absolutes; while man is basically good his behavior should be in keeping with the mores of the community;

+Salvation.

+Worship centers around the Shinto shrine consists 01 iour elements: Durification. offering, prayer. sacred meal